 Keep the Drippings

 For Thanksgiving or Christmas or any other gathering, you don’t need more dishes to clean up, right?
 Do yourself a favor, make the gravy right in the roasting pan.
-Yes, you can put your roasting pan on the stove top.
+Yes, you can put your roasting pan on the stovetop.
 I give you permission.
 It will be ok.
+As long as you are using a real roasting pan, it will be sturdy enough to handle direct heat.
+We have this roasting pan by Calphalon and it has held up to gravy making for several years.

-De-glaze the pan by pouring a half cup of wine into the pan over medium-high heat.
+First, deglaze the pan by pouring half a cup of white wine (We love the Pinot Grigio from Bowers Harbor!) into the pan over medium-high heat.
 Use a metal whisk to scrape off all the browned bits and gather up the drippings.

-Remove the organs and neck from the stockpot, mince finely then add to roasting pan.
-Pour enough turkey stock into roasting pan to get the volume of gravy needed.
+Remove the organs and neck from the stockpot or slow cooker.
+Mince the organ meat finely then add to roasting pan.
+Pick the meat off the neck bones, dice it, and add to the roasting pan.
+Pour enough turkey stock into the roasting pan to create the volume of gravy you desire.

 The final step is thickening the gravy.
-Use tapioca starch or arrowroot powder as a thickener to make this gravy gluten and grain free.
+Use arrowroot powder as a thickener to make this gravy gluten and grain-free.
 These thickeners are tricky.
 Follow this method for perfect thickening every time.

 - In a small container, mix 1 tablespoon of arrowroot powder and 1 tablespoon of water (water is approximate, just enough to dissolve the powder) until dissolved.

-- Bring gravy to a boil then remove from heat.
+- Bring the gravy to a boil then remove from heat.

 - Pour dissolved arrowroot powder over hot gravy, mix in immediately and thoroughly.
 The gravy will begin to thicken immediately.